jcnichols22/jcnichols22/README.md

 # Hi there 👋, I'm Josh Nichols

-## Aspiring Software Engineer | Homelab Enthusiast | Lifelong Learner
+## IT Professional | Homelab Builder | Privacy & Security Advocate

+Passionate about internet privacy, security, and hands-on infrastructure management.
+Experienced in IT, retail, and healthcare, with a strong drive for continuous learning and technical growth.

 ---